Chudische/Shabashka/README.md

 After registration user gets on his profile page.
 Profile has such functionality:
 - Change user profile data(first name, last name, location, ect.);
 - Change user password;
-- Change avatar(by default user sees only avatar placeholder)
+- Change avatar(by default user sees only avatar placeholder);
-- Delete profile(when user delete his profile, his offers and all pictures will delete also using   django-cleanup module)
+- Delete profile(when user delete his profile, his offers and all pictures will delete also using   django-cleanup module);
+- See user rating;
+- See user reviews

-On users profile page there are all his offers with a different statuses
+On users profile page there are all of his offers in a different statuses.

 If user gets the other user profile page, he will see only his active offers in status "New".
 Also he can follow this user by clicking "follow" link.

-Also authenticated user in account dropdown can gets to the message list page, where he can see all his conversations grouped by offers.
-When he clicked on message he gest to offers chat.
+Also authenticated user in account dropdown(in navbar) can clicks to the message list page, where he can see all of his conversations grouped by offers.
+When he clicked on message he is taken to the offer chat.

 ### Categories